manuelkoso/math_optimisation/02_binary_variables/README.md

 Let M = {1, 2, 3, 4, 5},
 {M} = {{1, 3, 5}, {2, 3}, {1, 4}, {3, 4, 5}, {2}, {5}, {1, 5}},
 c = [3, 5, 1, 9, 2, 4, 1].

-### Second exercise

-The director of a television channel for local information must organise the work of the teams of journalists and operators to cover m different off-site services.
-The editor-in-chief has prepared n possible activities that a each individual team can carry out, where an activity is the set of services that can be performed and involves a certain cost of remuneration for the team, including travel costs and any overtime hours.
-The director must decide which of the activities to do in order to pay as little as possible with the guarantee that each of the services is “covered” by at least one team.

-# Set packing problem

-The famous shop window designer Ulivetto Laziali was called to set up the shop window of the most important florist of Trieste.
-With the m flowers, of different shape and colour, that the florist provided him, Ulivetto produces n different sketches of floral arrangements and for each of them also provides a score of “compositional beauty”.
-He therefore decides to set up a set of floral arrangements in the shop window that maximises the overall score (defined as the sum of the scores of the individual compositions created).
-The problem is clearly a packing problem as it cannot create two compositions containing the same flower.

-# Set partitioning problem

-The manager of a construction site in Vicenza for the new high-speed line must contract out m different works.
-The procurement office has prepared several possible contract assignments, each of which is made up of a subset of the works which, for reasons of efficiency, it is good that they are performed by the same company.
-For each contract assignment is also defined the cost.
-The problem is to decide which contracts to award so that all the works are carried out and the cost of the contracts is minimum.
-This problem can easily be formulated as a partition problem.